Lemoncode/master-frontend-lemoncode/04-frameworks/01-react/02-base/03-list-users/readme.md

 +      .then((json) => setMembers(json));
   }, []);
 ```

+A little bit down the module we will see how react 19 brings a specific hook which is ideal for asynchronous operations like data fetching.

 What are we doing here?
 We are making a call to the Github REST API, this api is asynchronous (hence why we use
 promises), first we parse the result to _json_ and then we assign that result to the state of our component by